 There are even more benefits that surround giving back, from helping to develop your career or improving your ability to cope with chronic illnesses, to helping you recover from loss and disappointment.
 No matter what may be ailing you, try taking some time to help others, and you are guaranteed to help yourself, too.

 This concept is one of our core beliefs, and it is at the heart of karuna’s mission—our individual and collective experiences cannot be separated from each other.
 When you relieve the suffering of another, you, in turn, relieve your own internal suffering.
-That's why our mission is to spread happiness in 360 degrees—we allow individuals to find their happiness, while also empowering marginalized populations who have suffered unspeakable tragedies in their lives.
-We do this by contributing 10% of all sales directly to charities that help them to find the tools they need to cope and grow from the difficult life experiences they've endured.
-If you’re ready to find true happiness while sharing that joy with others in need, join us.
-No matter what you’re going through, the karuna school of happiness is here to help.
-Happiness lives here.
-Welcome home.
+That's why our mission is to spread happiness in 360 degrees—we help individuals find their happiness, while also empowering marginalized populations who have suffered unspeakable tragedies in their lives.

 1 Post, Stephen G. n.d., IT’S GOOD TO BE GOOD: 2014 BIENNIAL SCIENTIFIC REPORT ON HEALTH, HAPPINESS, LONGEVITY, AND HELPING OTHERS. https://unlimitedloveinstitute.org/downloads/ITS-GOOD-TO-BE-GOOD-2014-Biennial-Scientific-Report-On-Health-Happiness-Longevity-And-Helping-Others.pdf